Ultra-extreme high-frequency-peaked BL Lacs: A potential population of MeV synchrotron blazars: Introduction

-The positions of the two SED peaks are used to classify blazars, giving rise to the so-called blazar sequence, in which the peak frequencies anticorrelate with the bolometric luminosity \citep{fossati+98, donato+01, ghisellini+17}.
-At the low-luminosity end of this sequence lie extreme high-frequency-peaked BL Lacs (EHBLs), namely the most efficient particle accelerators among blazars \citep[for a review,][]{biteau+20}.
+The positions of the two SED peaks are used to classify blazars, giving rise to the so-called blazar sequence, in which the peak frequencies are anticorrelated with the bolometric luminosity \citep{fossati+98, donato+01, ghisellini+17}.
+At the low-luminosity end of this sequence lie extreme high-frequency-peaked BL Lacs (EHBLs), which are the most efficient particle accelerators among blazars \citep[for a review,][]{biteau+20}.